Hearty Low-Carb Keto Beef Stew (Instant Pot)

 You can find all of the ingredients you need for this recipe at Sprouts Farmers Market, which specializes in healthy, natural and organic food at affordable prices!

 Do you have an Instant Pot yet?
-This may just be my favorite appliance of the year!
-I know it’s not new, but I just got mine at the start of 2017 and I can’t use it enough.
+This may just be my favorite appliance of the last few years!

 If you don’t yet have an Instant Pot, don’t worry–I provided instructions for a slow cooker or crockpot in the recipe notes below.
 Just one more step of browning on the stovetop.
 Still super easy!

 If you give this Keto Beef Stew recipe a try, let me know!
-Leave a comment, rate it, and tag a picture #rootandrevel or @rootandrevel on Instagram so I can see.
+Leave a comment, rate it, and tag a picture @rootandrevel on Instagram so I can see and reshare!

 - 2 tablespoons organic, grass-fed butter